Bobby Luna: Dallas Cowboys

 In 1960, Luna was selected by the Dallas Cowboys in the expansion draft.
 He was released before the start of the season.

 Tuscaloosa Warriors (SPFL)

 In 1963, he signed with the Tuscaloosa Warriors of the Southern Professional Football League, who were under the ownership of Eddie Brightwell, with both Luna and Bobby Jackson serving as player-coaches.
 The team finished with an 8–7 record.
 In 1964, it was relocated to Columbus, Mississippi and was renamed as the Columbus Warriors.

 Personal life

 On June 21, 1958, he was hired as an assistant football coach under Paul "Bear" Bryant.
 In 2006, he received the Paul "Bear" Bryant Award from the University of Alabama.
 He was the owner of Luna Construction, LLC.

+Luna died on March 14, 2008, at age 74 in Franklin, Tennessee.